 During regular office hours, the clergy can be contacted through the Cathedral Office at (814) 452-3779.
 In times of pastoral crisis or emergency call (814) 314-9439 at any hour of the day or night, seven days a week.
 Such calls are top priority for the Clergy, who will respond as quickly as possible.
 Please do not assume that the Clergy are “too busy” for such calls, or that they will be notified in some other way.

 The Cathedral Clergy regularly visit those who are hospitalized.
 In the case of an extended hospital stay, a Clergy or lay Eucharistic Visitor is available to bring Communion.
 Since hospitals do not notify the Cathedral when members are admitted it is important to inform the Clergy directly so that they may plan their visits in a timely manner.

-A prayer list is published in the Sunday liturgy bulletin.
+A prayer list is published in the Sunday liturgy bulletin, and in covid, in the e-news.
 Only first names are included for the sake of greater privacy.
 Please let the Cathedral Office know if you wish to have a name added to the list and also when to remove it.
 You are also welcome to ask the Clergy to pray about matters that you prefer remain private and confidential.

 Home Visits and Communion

 When illness or other circumstances leave people homebound and unable to attend worship, the Cathedral Clergy and trained Lay Eucharistic Visitors are glad to bring Holy Communion from the Cathedral Altar on Sundays or other times.
 Please contact the Cathedral Office or Clergy to arrange for this ministry.
 During covid, we have suspended this ministry.